k-tech-italy/ktcalendars/docs/src/index.md

 title: Documentation
 ---

-KTCalendar is a library providing utility classes for advanced Holiday management.
+KTCalendars is a library providing utility classes for advanced Holiday management.

 ## Dependencies